start-stop-daemon

 -m, --make-pidfile

-Used when starting a program that does not create its own pid
+Used when starting a program that does not create its own pid file.

-stopping the program if --remove-pidfile is used.
-Note: This
+program if --remove-pidfile is used.

-is usually only useful when combined with the --background
+this, it is usually only useful when combined with the --background

 option.